adamysyim/eco395m-midterm-project---diabetes/README.md

 | **cllgr**     | scollege/technical School Graduation Status (no=0, yes=1)  | categorical|
 | **sex**       | gender (men=0, women=1)                                    | categorical|

-###### Note that two independent variables were dropped since they were not significant in the first logistics regression model.
+##### Note that two independent variables are dropped in this final regression model since they were not significant in the first logistics regression model.

   #### [To see how well a logistic regression model fits a dataset]